StackVista/stackstate-docs/configure/security/authentication/ldap.md

    * **usernameKey** - The name of the attribute that stores the username, value is matched against the username provided on the login screen.
    * **emailKey** - The name of the attribute that is used as the email address in StackState.
    * **rolesKey** - The name of the attribute that stores the group name.
    * **groupMemberKey** - The name of the attribute that indicates whether a user is a member of a group.
 The constructed LDAP filter follows this pattern: `<groupMemberKey>=<user.dn>,ou=groups,dc=acme,dc=com`.
-To return all nested groups, set `groupMemberKey: "member:1.2.840.113556.1.4.1941:"`.
+To return all nested groups, use `groupMemberKey: "member:1.2.840.113556.1.4.1941:"`.
 2. In `authentication.yaml` - map user roles from LDAP to the correct StackState subjects \(see the example above\):
    * **roles** - for details, see the [default StackState roles](../rbac/rbac_permissions.md#predefined-roles).
 More StackState roles can also be created, see the [RBAC documentation](../rbac/).
 3. Store the file `authentication.yaml` together with the `values.yaml` from the StackState installation instructions.